-- Shooters must not shoot at an animal unless they are confident of a clean kill without unnecessary pain, distress or suffering.
+- Shooters must not shoot at an animal unless they are confident of cleanly killing it without unnecessary pain, distress or suffering.
 Only chest (heart-lung) or head/brain shots must be used.
 Shooting at other parts of the body is unacceptable. - Wounded animals can suffer from pain and the disabling effects of the injury (including sickness due to infection).
-The cost of ammunition and extra flying time must not deter operators from applying fly-back procedures.
+The cost of ammunition and extra flying time must not deter operators from applying fly-back procedures. - Where target animals are encountered in a group, they should typically be shot from the back of the group first (the last one shot is furthest away from the helicopter).
+This

-- Where target animals are encountered in a group, they should typically be shot from the back of the group first (the last one shot is furthest away from the helicopter).
-This may not always be possible, e.g., when an animal breaks away from a group.
+- may not always be possible, e.g., when an animal breaks away from a group.
 In this case the shooter and pilot need to communicate so they focus on the same animal. - Each animal must be shot at least twice with at least one bullet placed in the heart/lung and before shooting further animals.
-The only exemption to two shots is when the heart/lung is completely destroyed after the first shot, as may be the case with smaller animals. - The shooter must shoot an animal more than twice in the following circumstances: - o where directed by the pilot or if the shooter considers it necessary - o until a bullet is placed in the heart/lung of the animal - o if the animal doesn't appear dead (signs of life could include attempting to lift its head, any coordinated body movement, eye blinking or breathing). - Each animal shot must be considered dead by the shooter and pilot, and verbally announced as a 'kill' by the pilot before shooting further animals.
+The only exemption to two shots is when the heart/lung is completely destroyed after the first shot as may be the case with smaller animals. - The shooter must shoot an animal more than twice in the following circumstances: - o where directed by the pilot or if the shooter considers it necessary - o until a bullet is placed in the heart/lung of the animal - o if the animal doesn't appear dead (signs of life could include attempting to lift its head, any coordinated body movement, eye blinking or breathing). - Each animal shot must be considered dead by the shooter and pilot, and verbally announced as a 'kill' by the pilot before shooting further animals.
 This procedure allows for both the shooter and pilot to make a judgement of each animal shot being dead, by the animal exhibiting no sign of life and/or by observing the placement of a bullet into the heart/lung. - A flyback procedure is required after shooting a group of animals and must be applied at all times.
 The procedure is as follows: - o fly back over each animal of the group shot - o hover over each animal long enough to assess that the animal doesn't exhibit any sign of life - o where there is any doubt by the shooter or pilot that the animal is dead or that there is a bullet in the heart/lung, the shooter is to shoot further bullet/s into the heart/lung of the animal. - When large groups of animals are encountered or when groups are encountered in heavy vegetation, the shooter and pilot must consider the ability to conduct an effective flyback procedure.
-If an effective flyback is likely to be hampered by continuing to shoot further animals in a group or when animals already shot are unlikely to be found, shooting should temporarily cease, and a flyback conducted over animals already shot. - The best time to shoot deer is when they are most active and away from cover; that is, in the early morning, late afternoon and evening.
-During winter months and on cooler, overcast days deer will be more active during daylight hours. - Target deer should be mustered away from watercourses and areas of dense vegetation before being shot, as wounded animals will be difficult to locate if they go down in these locations. - Once a target is sighted and has been positively identified, the pilot should position the helicopter as close as is safe to the target animal to permit the shooter the best opportunity for a humane kill. - The pilot should aim to provide a shooting platform that is as stable as possible.
+If an effective flyback is likely to be hampered by continuing to shoot further animals in a group or when animals already shot are unlikely to be found, shooting should temporarily cease, and a flyback conducted over animals already shot. - Target donkeys should be mustered away from watercourses and areas of dense vegetation before being shot, as wounded animals will be difficult to locate if they go down in these locations. - Once a target is sighted and has been positively identified, the pilot should position the helicopter as close as is safe to the target animal to permit the shooter the best opportunity for a humane kill. - The pilot should aim to provide a shooting platform that is as stable as possible.